-Co-op giant Cheque given to the WRCF as a Co-op Local Community Fund cause (funds raised in store) Funding Our OMVCS core funding extension ran from April 2020-March 2021, with a short extension to June 2021.
+Our OMVCS core funding extension ran from April 2020-March 2021, with a short extension to June 2021.
 We are grateful to have now been offered a further year of funding up to March 2023 - subject to an Extension Proposal submission - and now need to look seriously at alternative sources of sustainable funding to continue our work.

-We received our final total of funding from Co-op Local Community Cause: the total amount was £3,718.12 - thanks to Co-op Members. who supported us as their local cause.
-Some of the Co-op funding has already been used to support our fitness classes and to Time to Change towards their weekly cooking costs and towards travel expenses to enable residents with low mobility to attend our community classes and activities.
+We received our final total of funding from the Co-op Local Community Cause: the total amount was £3,718.12 - thanks to Co-op Members who supported us as their local cause.
+Some of the Co-op funding has already been used to support our fitness classes and to Time to Change towards their weekly cooking costs - and towards travel expenses to enable residents with low mobility to attend our community classes and activities.
+We are planning more resilience courses using the Co-op cause funding too.

 Regular and new grants applied for and used to run projects over the past year: